RubenSomsen/spacechains/README.md

 If everything checks out, we are ready to sign, which is done with the command `signrawtransactionfromwallet cpfp_tx` (again, replacing `cpfp_tx` with the actual output).
 The output that you need is the `hex` value.

-Note that Bitcoin Core will show you `error": "Input not found or already spent`.
+Note that Bitcoin Core's output will also show you `complete": false` and `error": "Input not found or already spent`.
 This is expected behavior and can be ignored.
 The transaction is also spending an output from the covenant tx that we generated in the prior step, so Bitcoin Core is not aware of its existence yet.

 Example input:
 ```